1989 (album): Songs

 "Welcome to New York" is about forgetting past heartbreaks to reinvent oneself while enjoying the bright lights and new sounds of New York City; its synth-pop production incorporates pulsing synthesizers and programmed drum machines that create clapping-like rhythms.
 In "Blank Space", Swift satirizes her public image as a woman having multiple romantic attachments but failing to maintain any lasting relationship: the narrator is a seductive but emotionally unstable woman whose romantic flings end up in disasters.
 With a minimalist electropop sound, it features Swift speak-singing the verses and using her upper register in the refrains.
 "Style" is about an on-again, off-again relationship that the narrator cannot escape because she and her lover are "never out of style" akin to timeless fashion staples.
 Built on an electric guitar riff, "Style" evokes influences of both 1980s and contemporary styles, namely synth-pop, new wave, and outrun.

 "Out of the Woods" details a fragile relationship that instills great anxiety; its bridge depicts a snowmobile accident as a metaphor for how the relationship ended: the ex-boyfriend hit the brakes and injured himself, leading to a hospital visit that required twenty stitches.
 Its insistent production is driven by loud, echoing drums, multitracked vocals, and undulating synthesizers that build up towards the conclusion.
 In "All You Had to Do Was Stay", inspired by Swift's dream that she shouted "stay" multiple times to an ex-boyfriend, her narrator determines to move on from a past relationship despite the ex-boyfriend wanting to reconcile with her, although she admits feelings of hurt, grief, and longing.
 The vocal hook includes repetitions of the word "stay" sung in Swift's high-pitched vocals.
-"Shake It Off" is about Swift's indifference to her detractors and their negative remarks, and its beat is driven by stomping sounds that Martin and Shellback created by banging their feet on a wooden floor.
+"Shake It Off" is about Swift's indifference to her detractors and their negative remarks, and its beat is driven by handclaps, a repeating Mellotron-based saxophone played by Shellback, and stomping sounds that Martin and Shellback created by banging their feet on a wooden floor.

 In "I Wish You Would", Swift's narrator pines for an ex-boyfriend, hoping he knows that she would never forget him.
 The track incorporates an electric guitar riff, and its refrains include erupting synthesizers, snare drums, and layered vocals.
 "Bad Blood", with lyrics about a fallen friendship, was inspired by a fellow female musician who made Swift feel betrayed.
 Its hip-hop-influenced production features cheerleading-like chanting rhythms and booming drums.
 "Wildest Dreams" describes a powerful romantic and sexual connection that Swift's narrator knows will ultimately end; she pleads with her lover to remember her and their fond memories while it lasts.
 Its atmospheric synth-pop production incorporates a heartbeat-like rhythm, thick, insistent synthesizers and strings.
 Described by Swift as a "tutorial" for men who want to rekindle broken relationships, "How You Get the Girl" sees her narrator instructing an ex-boyfriend with how to win her heart back over acoustic guitar strums and beatboxing rhythms.